Kaikavian language is Central-European, Slavic language with long written and spoken tradition.

 Kaikavian is the main vehicle of rich Kaikavian culture, which is tied to one of the oldest cultural traditions in Europe as it emerged in 6th century.
 This is evident in traditional Kaikavian customs, mythology, songs, unbroken continuity of culture, and of course in the language itself.
 In all these areas there are significant, old Slavic elements that were preserved in Kaikavian and are not present to such extent in other Slavic languages and cultures, though there are parallels with Russian and Ukrainian languages and culture.
 As such, Kaikavian language is of precious value for Cultural Diversity in Croatia and also in Europe and whole humanity.
 It is the mother language of Kaikavians living in Croatia, in the region where Alpine hills traverse into Pannonian valley.

 Kaikavian language has its distinct grammar, orthography, and a system of accentuation2.
-There exists reach Kaikavian literature, and Kaikavian has it own dialects and its special vocals – diphtongues.
+There exists reach Kaikavian literature, and Kaikavian has it own dialects with its special vocals – diphtongues.
 As such Kaikavian is fully functional written and spoken language.
 However, written Kaikavian today is not used in domains other than poetry and rare novels.
-It is spoken only in informal domains but here it is also in continuous decline – language loss on lexical, grammar, morphology and accentuation levels is happening since 1850 and it is happening right now.
+It is spoken only in informal domains but here it is also in continuous decline – language loss on lexical, grammar, morphology and accentuation levels has been happening since 1850., and it is happening right now.

 Due to its absence from public schools in the last 150 years, Kaikavian is seriously endangered language, suffering loss of words, accents and grammar.
 Most written works in Kaikavian today are created by poets and writers.
 As of begin of 2014.
 Kaikavians are still not learning their mother language at school.
 Learning Kaikavian language in public education is not only a cultural need but fundamental human right, as declared by UNESCO.
 As such it is only a matter of time until Kaikavian will be introduced again into public schools.